pineunity/apmec/doc/source/install/getting_started.rst

     user_domain_name: 'Default'

 2.)
-Register the VIM that will be used as a default VIM for VNF deployments.
+Register the VIM that will be used as a default VIM for MEA deployments.
 This will be required when the optional argument --vim-id is not provided by the user during mea-create.